DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 # Agenda
 <img alt="Should I be Meshing?" src="/images/Agenda.jfif" width="450" height="100"/>

-The Repo welcomes members of Data Mesh OSS Community (Open Source Community) with 2 major sections/segments -
+The Repo welcomes members of Data Mesh OSS Community (Open Source Community) with 3 major sections/segments -

 *'The 1st segment' is more of a conceptual artefacts (all bundeled under "Conceptual nuances of The Universe of Ditributed Data Mesh 2.0" section).
 This segment intends to offer all the major bells-and-whistles to get a broader vision, mission and understanding of Enterprise Data MESH framework.*

 *'The 2nd segment' is dedicated for DOERS who believe in industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud for Industrialization" section).
 This segment intends to share keys aspects of codesets (please note, it's the key aspects of the complete codesets) in order to Industrialize Enterprise Data MESH framework.*

+*'The 3rd segment' is dedicated for FASCINATED ONLOOKERS who believe in continuous learning.
+I am sharing herewith Curated list of Data Mesh reference artefacts in Public Domain.

+ journey industrialization of framework in real world (all bundeled in "DataMesh-as-a-Code on Cloud for Industrialization" section).
+This segment intends to share keys aspects of codesets (please note, it's the key aspects of the complete codesets) in order to Industrialize Enterprise Data MESH framework.*

-- :eight_pointed_black_star: [THE SEGMENT 1 for poets] - **Conceptual Universe of 'Ditributed Data Mesh 2.0'**
+- :eight_pointed_black_star: [THE SEGMENT 1 for Data Mesh **POETS**!] - **Conceptual Universe of 'Ditributed Data Mesh 2.0'**

 	- |1| [What is Enterprise Data MESH](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#what-is-enterprise-data-mesh) |
 	- |2| [Domain-driven GOAL of Data Mesh](https://github.com/DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation#the-domain-driven-goal-of-data-mesh) |